 But there were those who did not want the kingdom that Jesus offered.
 The Jewish populace had been looking for an earthly kingdom.
 They wanted to be liberated from the Roman Empire.
 The people had a different concept of the kingdom.
 They were looking for a king and kingdom, not one who would die for their sins.
 The Jewish leaders wanted liberation from the Romans whom they hated.
 They probably assumed that they would be leaders in the Messiah’s kingdom.

 John the Baptist and Jesus were not offering the type of kingdom largely expected.
-King Herod, a Gentile, did not like John’s call to holiness (Matt.
-17:12-13; John 5:33-35) and put him in prison.
+King Herod, a Gentile, did not like John’s call to holiness (Matthew 17:12-13; John 5:33-35) and put him in prison.
 John eventually died because he stood for righteousness.
-He died before Jesus died on the cross (Matt.
-14:1-12; Luke 6:14-21).
+He died before Jesus died on the cross (Matthew 14:1-12; Luke 6:14-21).

 The Pharisees did not like Jesus’ popularity and His rejection of their religious teachings and practices (Luke 5:21).
 As a result, they wanted to murder Him (John 5:18).
 Eventually they succeeded.